Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 ### Latex

 Latex is an open-source editorial system.
-It is the de-facto standard in academic physics publishing so its learning is **not optional** or up to discussion.
-Even if you plan to compute everything with your head and fingers, you will have to submit your elaborations through the editorial process with a Latex written manuscript (or pay hefty processing fees).
-Latex documents are beautifully put together and its equation rendering has no peer.
+It is the de-facto standard in academic physics publishing so its learning is **not optional** or up for discussion.
+Even if you plan to compute everything with your head and fingers, you will have to submit your elaborations through the editorial process with a manuscript written in Latex (or pay hefty processing fees).
+A positive note to this process, is that Latex documents are beautifully put together and its equation rendering has no peer.

-Formally Latex is a markup language, which means that is intended to comment and process documents (like html), with a syntax that you don't see in the final product (_what you see is what you mean_ type of editor).
+Formally Latex is a markup language (e.g. like html).
+This means that is intended to comment and process documents, with a syntax that you don't see in the final product (_what you see is what you mean_).
 However, it is actually Turing complete.
-That means that you _can do_ literally anything you can do on a computer, but doesn't mean you _should_.
-Comments and versioning are better to be handled by [git](#version-control).
-Even though there are several packages for plotting and illustrating directly in Latex, I find them inefficient and poor compared to dedicated [graphical](#plotting-and-visualizing) solutions.
+That means that, in principle, you _could do_ literally anything you can do on a computer, but doesn't mean you _should_.
+For example, even though there are several packages for plotting and illustrating directly in Latex, I find them inefficient and poor compared to dedicated [graphical](#plotting-and-visualizing) solutions.
+Comments and versioning are better handled by [git](#version-control), or equivalent methods.

-To be noted, that [Revtex](https://journals.aps.org/revtex) is the Latex framework used by the american physical society (APS), which is, among other things, the publisher of Physical Review series of journals.
+To be noted, that [Revtex](https://journals.aps.org/revtex) is the Latex framework used by the american physical society (APS).
+Among other things, APS is the publisher of Physical Review series of journals.

 There are several dedicated IDE for Latex, my absolute favourite is [Kile](https://kile.sourceforge.io), but [TeXmaker](http://www.xm1math.net/texmaker/index.html) is multiplatform.
 Note also [overleaf](https://www.overleaf.com), which provides a web based Latex development platform especially suited for collaboration.
 However, it is based on proprietary software.